...

 How Legal Expert Can Help You

-At Legal Expert out nationwide panel of specialist legal solicitors are ready to help with your slip, trip and fall accident at work compensation claim.
-To find out more about how the No Win No Fee claims process works, or to learn more about whether or not you have a claim talk to us today.
-You can contact Legal Expert today by calling 0800 073 8804.
-You can also arrange a call back by using our online contact form or by emailing us with the outline of your compensation claim case.
+At Legal Expert, our specialist solicitors are ready to help with your slip, trip and fall accident at work compensation claim.
+To find out more about how the No Win No Fee claims process works, or to learn more about whether or not you have a claim, talk to us today by:

 Useful Links